LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    account displays how secure it is as a progress bar and lists the enabled protections.
 Alice intentionally has reduced security while Ben has all security features enabled.
-When a login succeeds the simulator fetches the user's cart and orders from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.
+When a login succeeds the simulator fetches the user's cart from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.

 2. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a